 environment.
 Topics include global warming, food safety, access to health care, and the impact of economic development on international relations.

-Environmental Issues and Policy Collection
+Environmental Studies and Policy

 Addresses environmental concerns and research with coverage from journals and book reference content.